sibasish934/Library_System/README.md

 # Library_System
-This project deals library Management system using python modules tkinter and mysql database
+This project based on library Management system which required python module tkinter for interface design and mysql database for data storage.